 The enteric nervous system is in charge of facilitating digestion, and supports nutrient absorption.
-What’s most unique about this second brain of ours is that it communicates back and forth with the brain in our head which is what researchers are finding more and more fascinating information about.
+What’s most unique about this second brain is the communication that takes place back and forth between it and our brains, which is what researchers are finding more and more fascinating information about.

 How the Gut-Brain Connection Impacts Emotions

 So, what does the communication between our two brains have to do with our emotions?
 As it turns out, the second brain (the one in our gut) can trigger different emotional shifts in those who experience regular digestive health issues such as IBS or constipation.
-Studies are now showing that these emotional shifts are big triggers for anxiety and depression and that these emotional health issues often originate from the digestive issues.
+Studies are now showing that these emotional shifts are big triggers for anxiety and depression and that these emotional health issues can often be traced back to the digestive issues.

 Steps to Improve Gut Health

 So now that we know that there’s a huge connection between the gut and the brain, what steps can you take to help improve gut health?
 Here are just a few things you can implement in both your diet and lifestyle for improved digestive function.

 - Enjoy more plant-based foods to help improve your gut bacteria

 - Avoid dairy and gluten, as they can lead to further inflammation and digestive upset